mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 )
 ```

-^ next there's this API, which should seem familiar to us because it takes a binding of a boolean that determines if the navigation link is active or not.
+^ next there's this API, which does have a binding, but it's a boolean instead of an optional.

-^ this is a state driven API, and the idea of it is that the link will listen for when the boolean becomes `true`, and when it detects that it will perform the drill down animation to the destination view.
+^ This is a state driven API, and the idea of it is that the link will listen for when the boolean becomes `true`, and when it detects that it will perform the drill down animation to the destination view.
+And if the user taps the link, SwiftUI will write `true` to the binding.

+^ And booleans do fit into our mental model of navigation being the act of state ceasing to exist and then existing.
+We can think of `false` as no data, and `true` as having data, it's just that there is nothing interesting about the data.
+You could even think of a boolean as an optional void value, after all both types have exactly 2 values, so it does fit into the model we described earlier.

+^ It's also worth mentioning that sheets, covers and popovers also expose a boolean-binding interface, but we didn't discuss it because it's just a special case of the more general optional-binding.

-^ so that allows us to drive navigation off of boolean state. and in fact, we can even implement that optional-driven navigation link I theorized a moment ago in terms of this boolean binding one, so all is not lost. it just takes some work to do, and so most people are not going to know they need to do that.
+^ So this allows us to drive navigation off of boolean state.
+And in fact, we can even implement that theoretical optional-driven navigation link from a moment ago in terms of this boolean binding one, so all is not lost. it just takes some work to do, and so most people are not going to know they need to do that.

 ---

 # Navigation odd ducks 🦆

+[.code-highlight: all]
+[.code-highlight: 2]
+[.code-highlight: 3]
+[.code-highlight: 4]
+[.code-highlight: all]
 ```
 NavigationLink(
   tag: Hashable,